codeforgoodconf/free-geek/README.md

 ```
 5. Make the file executable: `chmod +x pre-commit`

-Now before every commit it is going to fun flake8 and display the output to terminal.
+Now before every commit it is going to fun flake8 and display the output while run in terminal.